NathanFlurry/ass/README.md

 | Cost              | Thicc value for your buck        | Hope you like ramen  | Affordable until you scale   | Hidden costs everywhere       | Your sanity + $$           |
 | Setup Time        | Faster than you can say "ASS"    | Slower than a sloth  | Drowning in droplets         | "It's been 84 years..."       | How's your weekend looking? |

-Remember: With ASS, there's no need to clench - we keep it tight so you don't have to!
-Why settle for less when you can have a piece of ASS? 🍑✨
+Remember: With ASS, there's no need to clench - we keep it tight so you don't have to.
+Why settle for less when you can have a piece of ASS?

 ## 📐 Architecture